pritibakshi/Random-Jokes/README.md

 # Random-Jokes
-Adding a touch of laughter to your coding journey!
+Adding a touch of laughter to our coding journey!
 Let's dive into a world of coding and comedy with my Random Jokes project!
 It's a harmonious blend of HTML, CSS, and JS.